Civil War Service Records

 You can usually obtain this information at...

-Once you have this information then you can order your ancestor's "Compiled Military Service Record" through the mail or try searching for it on microfilm.
+Once you have this information then you can order your ancestor's "Compiled Military Service Record" online or by mail.

 - Allegiance - whether Union or Confederate